 A case study examining how this fashion retailer's website could be improved for e-commerce and accessibility.

 In this case study, the retailer I focused on is Anthropologie.
-Though a successful and well-known retailer, in their website we find considerable room for improvement: their UI needs to be better streamlined in order to achieve their goals of creating “a fun and engaging space” and making their sales journey “clean and robust…from start to finish”.
+Though a successful and well-known retailer, in their website we find considerable room for improvement: their UI needs to be better streamlined in order to achieve the brief's goals of creating “a fun and engaging space” and making their sales journey “clean and robust…from start to finish”.

-In this project, I attempted to resolve these issues through rigorous user research (both qualitative and quantitative), culminating in a responsive and streamlined design that allows Anthropologie customers to complete the journey from search page to purchase with minimal hassle and gives them confidence in recommending the brand to their friends and family.
+I attempted to resolve these issues through rigorous user research (both qualitative and quantitative), culminating in a responsive and streamlined design that allows Anthropologie customers to complete the journey from search page to purchase with minimal hassle and gives them confidence in recommending the brand to their friends and family.

 The design prototypes, presented in both desktop and mobile format, focuses on the following pages: